atoullel/atoullel/README.md

 I am a systems-focused Computer Science student currently seeking a 6-month technical internship.
 My background bridges academic computer networking principles from the University of Twente with hands-on, low-level UNIX systems development from École 42.

 I enjoy dissecting protocols, optimizing backend architecture, and building secure, distributed environments.
-I am deeply fascinated by system networks, containerized cloud environments, edge infrastructureand, and am looking further into deepening my knowledge about how these technologies enable complex distributed networks and space-tech data communications.
+I am deeply fascinated by system networks, containerized cloud environments, edge infrastructure and, and am looking further into deepening my knowledge about how these technologies enable complex distributed networks and space-tech data communications.

 ---